My Father's Favourite Song / الغـنوة المفضل ابوي

 Moving image & sound

-Following from Gaafar's previous work "Baba", the artist wanted to dig deeper into their relationship with their father.
-Initially at a loss of how to move forward, Gaafar began to see their own face in their father, until quite literally becoming him in "My Father's Favourite Song".
-In the background of the film plays their father's favourite song, "In the Hearts of Lovers" by Sheikh Ahmad Al-Tuni.
-Wearing a cheap fake beard and hair gelled back, Gaafar mimics and copies their father's mannerisms and way of being.
-"My Father's Favourite Song" is a longing, intimate and somewhat comedic view into the artist's desperation to be close to their father, as well as a prevailing commentary on gender roles and gender performativity.
+Following from Gaafar's previous work "Baba", the artist wanted to dig deeper into her relationship with her father.
+Initially at a loss of how to move forward, Gaafar began to see her own face in her father, until quite literally becoming him in "My Father's Favourite Song".
+In the background of the film plays her father's favourite song, "In the Hearts of Lovers" by Sheikh Ahmad Al-Tuni.
+Wearing a cheap fake beard and hair gelled back, Gaafar mimics and copies her father's mannerisms and way of being.
+"My Father's Favourite Song" is a longing, intimate and somewhat comedic view into the artist's desperation to be close to her father, as well as a prevailing commentary on gender roles and gender performativity.

 "My Father's Favourite Song" was featured, along with another of Gaafar's works titled "Egyptian Girl", in Melanin Collective's January 2015 zine OUTSIDER.